hphuongdhsp/ml-blog/_posts/2022-08-04-segmentation-model-part4.md

 layout: post
 description: The fourth part of the Segmentation Tutorial Series, a step-by-step guide to developing data augmentation on GPU with Kornia library
 # categories: [tensorflow, semantic segmentation, deep learning]
-title: Segmentation Model-Part III - Data augmentation on the GPU with Kornia library
+title: Segmentation Model-Part IV - Data augmentation on the GPU with Kornia library
 ---

 In this post, we discover how to use [Kornia](https://github.com/kornia/kornia) modules in order to perform the data augmentatio on the GPU in batch mode.
 Kornia is a differentiable library that allows classical computer vision to be integrated into deep learning models.
 Kornia consists a lot of components.
 One of them is `kornia.augmentation` - a module to perform data augmentation in the GPU.